Homelessness in the United States: Mental health

-Homeless individuals report mental illness as being the number three reason for becoming or staying homeless.
+In 2006, homeless individuals reported mental illness as being the number three reason for becoming or staying homeless.
 Such illnesses are often closely linked with the fourth reason—substance use—and therefore it is generally accepted that both of these issues should be treated simultaneously.
-Although many medical, psychiatric, and counseling services exist to address these needs, it is commonly believed that without the support of reliable and stable housing such treatments remain ineffective.
-Furthermore, in the absence of a universal healthcare plan, many of those in need cannot afford such services.
+Although many medical, psychiatric, and counseling services exist to address these needs, it is commonly believed that without the support of reliable and stable housing, such treatments remain ineffective.
+In the absence of a universal healthcare plan, many of those in need cannot afford such services.

-A representative sample of homeless youth across multiple US cities found that, in each city, more than 80% of the sampled individuals met criteria for at least one psychiatric diagnosis.
-Epidemiological studies have found that only about 25–30% of homeless persons have a severe mental illness such as schizophrenia.
+A 2020 representative sample of homeless youth across multiple US cities found that, in each city, more than 80% of the sampled individuals met criteria for at least one psychiatric diagnosis.
+A 2020 Epidemiological study found that only about 25–30% of homeless persons have a severe mental illness such as schizophrenia.
 Early studies, comparing homeless persons found that depression and suicidal thoughts were very prevalent, along with symptoms of trauma and substance abuse.

+Responses to homelessness

+In 2004, the downtown partnership in Nashville, Tennessee, conducted a census on businesses.
+Sixty percent of respondents identified that public inebriates, transients and vagrants affect their employees, clients and customers.
+Businesses were solicited to identify issues that need to be addressed; transients and panhandlers ranked amongst the top five issues.

+Audio deterrents

+In 2019, two 7-Eleven locations — one in Sacramento, California, and one in Portland, Oregon — briefly employed a high-pitched noise maker to repel panhandlers and vagrants.
+In Portland, a local news source (750 KXL) described the sidewalk in front of the Downtown Portland 7-Eleven as being transformed from "barely walkable" to clean and orderly for the first time in years, after the repelling device was installed by the building's owner, Standard Insurance Company.
+The manager of the 7-Eleven told reporters he would see as many as a dozen transients simultaneously loitering in front of his store, and that this loitering adversely affected his business.
+The building's owner issued a statement that the goal was to protect the "safety of their employees, tenants, and guests in a location that has been consistently plagued by public drug use and menacing behavior."

+In 2019, a manager for a 7-Eleven in Modesto, California, also attested to the effectiveness of sound for deterring undesirable activity, commenting that "Once the music started, the riffraff left."